The Implications of Decentralization in Blockchained Federated Learning: Evaluating the Impact of Model Staleness and Inconsistencies: Performance Evaluation

-When it comes to the different FL scenarios, characterized by the number of FL participants ($K$), we observe that higher model performance is achieved as $K$ decreases.
+When it comes to the number of FL participants ($K$), we observe that a higher performance is achieved as $K$ decreases in all the cases.
 This is directly related to the amount of training data available to FL participants, provided that the entire dataset is split among all the considered participants.
 Apart from that, we observe that the gap in the accuracy achieved for different values of $K$ becomes bigger as $BI$ increases, as setting a higher $BI$ value allows for collecting more transactions in each block.
 In settings where $BI$ is small ($BI=1$~s), the probability of collecting enough transactions per block is low if the number of FL participants $K$ is low ($K=10$).
 In contrast, deployments with more FL clients in place ($K=100$) allow gathering plenty of local models per block, as there are more participants operating concurrently.
 However, the quality of the provided model updates for $K=100$ is lower than for $K=10$, as data is split among a higher number of users.
 Therefore, there is a trade-off between the number of local models per block and the quality of the same, and such a trade-off becomes apparent when the block interval is not properly dimensioned according to the underlying FL application.

 Finally, regarding the type of links used to transmit transactions and blocks, we observe different behaviors depending on the blockchain setting.
 For low block interval values, i.e., $BI = \{1, 10\}$~s, there is a big gap between the accuracy achieved by $\text{C}_\text{link}=100$~Mbps (shown by the solid lines) and $\text{C}_\text{link} = 1$~Mbps (shown by the light circles).
 This gap is due in large part to the need for propagating the updated models throughout the blockchain network consistently, thus enabling a robust FL training operation.
 Otherwise, ledger inconsistencies lead to conflicting and redundant efforts in iterating the global model, thus negatively affecting the overall model accuracy.
 The gap between the performance achieved by each $\text{C}_\text{link}$ value, however, is mitigated as $BI$ increases, thanks to the model consistency achieved in those cases.